 A good-looking CV sample may be tempting, but only choose it if it makes sense for the job or industry you’re in.
 Luckily we have plenty of sample CVs that look good and are appropriate for a range of roles and industries.

 Don’t make it hard for recruiters to contact you!
 Remember to update your personal details, ensuring that you include a current phone number and addresses.

 Thinking that you need a long CV because a CV sample is long

 The standard length of a CV is 1-2 A4 pages, but there’s nothing wrong with having a single page CV.
-Don’t pad the content: focus on keeping it short and skimmable.
-After all, recruiters will spend no more than 90 seconds initially scanning your CV.
+Don’t pad the content - focus on keeping it short and skimmable.
+After all, recruiters will spend no more than 90 seconds reading your CV.